Sim007/vbRabbitMQJS/readme.md

 ``` powershell
 git clone https://github.com/Sim007/vbRabbitMQJS.git
 ```

-## Sending and receiving hello-world
-In this assignment we will a send and receive hello-world message to and from RabbitMQ.

-We will use 3 containers (RabbitMQ, send, receive) on 1 DockerHost.
-We have to provide the send and receive container with a IP Address.
+In the directory there is copy of code you can find on: https://www.rabbitmq.com/getstarted.html.
+We will use the nodejs example.

 ## RabbitMQ container
 Start the container with